KeithDonaldson/ArchSimDB/README.md

 ## Using ArchSimDB

+Note: `~` is used throughout to represent the root directory of ArchSimDB.

 ### Quick Overview

 If you use the default values at runtime, the following instructions will hold.
 Otherwise, it is recommended you read the more in-depth guide.